brookseakate/actionist-api/README.md

 ```

 # Usage
-All responses are provided in JSON format.

 ## Authenticating API requests
 Actionist API endpoints require HTTP Basic authentication.
 Include your username and password with each request.

 ## REST Endpoints
+All responses are provided in JSON format.

-NOTE: When running locally, `<yourserver>` will be `localhost:5000` unless otherwise specified.
+NOTE: When running locally, `<yourserver>` will be `localhost:5000` by default.

 ### Base URI:
 ```